tools-study/journal/drafts/draft_4.md

 - **Cortical neurons:** ~ $2 \times 10^{10}$ (neurodegeneration)
 - **Pancreatic beta cells:** ~ $10^9$ (diabetes)

 The circulatory system remains central to any delivery strategy, as it provides the primary access route to all vascularized tissues.
 Even for approaches that rely on non-vascular delivery (intrathecal, intramuscular), the circulatory system distributes immune cells, nanoparticles, and biological agents to within diffusion distance of virtually every cell.
+There are approximately ~ 1 billion biochemical reactions per second in living eukaryotic cells.

 ### 1.5 Existing Delivery Platforms and Their Fundamental Limits